-Federal Acquisition Regulations provisions are specifically not incorporated into this proposed rule; however, they may be negotiated by the parties in the funding agreement.
-Also, construction project agreements, made part of a funding agreement, must address applicable Federal laws, program statutes, and regulations.
+Federal Acquisition Regulations provisions are specifically not incorporated into this final rule; however, they may be negotiated by the parties in the funding agreement.
+Construction project agreements, made part of a funding agreement, must address applicable Federal laws, program statutes, and regulations.
 In addition to requirements for all funding agreements referenced in subpart F (Funding Agreements for BIA Programs), other provisions are added for construction project agreements and programs and funding agreements that include a construction project or program to implement the requirements of the PROGRESS Act, including health and safety standards, brief progress reports, financial reports, and suspension of work when appropriate.
-Building codes appropriate for the project must be used and the Federal agency must notify the Tribe when Federal standards are appropriate for
+Building codes appropriate for the project must be used and the Federal agency must notify the Tribe when Federal standards are appropriate for any project.

-Lastly, this subpart provides that the Secretary may accept funds from other departments for construction projects or programs, subject to an interagency agreement between the Secretary, with Tribal concurrence.
+Lastly, this subpart provides that the Secretary may accept funds from other departments for construction projects or programs, subject to an interagency agreement, or "IAA," between the Secretaries, with Tribal concurrence.